CodeYourFuture/fundamentals-blockly/exercises/arrays_sum.md

 Notice that at this point, we have 3 different versions of the same steps to display the list contents and total.
 Now imagine we want to change something (like add the "you won"/"you lost"/"keep playing" information).
 We would have to add it in 3 different places!
 (And we still have a "remove last roll" button to implement - so it would be 4 places)

-We can actually write this code so that is exactly the same all the times (looping over an empty array will do nothing, and it's sum will be 0).
-When we see a piece of code we would like to use multiple times, we create a function.
+We can actually write this code so that is exactly the same all the time.
+When we see a piece of code we would like to use many times, we create a function.

 1. From the Functions menu, select a <span class="blockname">"To <i>do something</i>"</span> block and change it "to <i>display the rolls</i>"
 2. Take all the display code you wrote in the previous step and move it inside this function.
 3. In the Functions menu, there is now a `display the rolls` block.
-You can us it as a replacement for the code you just moved.
-That block will "call" the function you created (this means it will execute all the blocks inside that function)You can replace the 2 other versions of your display code with the `display the rolls` block.
+You can us it as a replacement for the code you moved.
+That block will "call" the function you created (this means it will execute all the blocks inside that function).
+You can replace the 2 other versions of your display code with the `display the rolls` block.
 4. Now you can add the logic that decides what to put into the `<span id="info">`.

 Hint: You can calculate the sum of the array only once and store the result in a variable.